D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

         clobber += "\x00"*(5*8)
 ```

 There's still some leftover pieces of memory though, as 56 doesn't divide evenly to `767 - 8`.
-Therefore, we still need to fill `767 - 8 - (56 * 13)`or 31 bytes, which is enough to fill the next song's `song->authorptr` pointer, `song->songptr` pointer, and `31 - 16` amount of null bytes.
+Therefore, we still need to fill `767 - 8 - (56 * 13)`or 31 bytes, which is enough to fill the next song's `song->albumptr` pointer, `song->songptr` pointer, and `31 - 16` amount of null bytes.

 Our final payload to clobber the .bss is the following: